 A CTA is considered the best marketing practice.
 21% of conversion rates were found to increase when including a CTA in your content.

 For example, you write a blog post or create a video and want your viewers to subscribe to your blog.
 Your CTA would be considered including a link or button for people to subscribe to your blog.
 Another example is like in the photo, "shop now" is the CTA in this case.

 All businesses in every type of industry use promotional materials to attract customers and increase sales.
 Yes, even today, companies use promotional materials and hand them out to people.
 It is a marketing mix comprising different elements such as public relations, online advertising, print advertising, social media, sponsorship, and more.

-Different promotional materials, ranging from flyers, posters, brochures, and postcards, are used as promotional products to attract new customers.
+Different promotional materials, ranging from flyers design, posters, brochures, and postcards, are used as promotional products to attract new customers.